meieda/architecture-center/docs/microservices/logging-monitoring.md

 **Cost**.
 The cost of ingesting and storing telemetry data may be high, especially at high volumes.
 In some cases it could even exceed the cost of running the application.
 In that case, you may need to reduce the volume of telemetry by aggregating, downsampling, or batching the data, as described above.

 **Data fidelity**.
 How accurate are the metrics?
 Averages can hide outliers, especially at scale.
 Also, if the sampling rate is too low, it can smooth out fluctuations in the data.
-It may appear that
+It may appear that all requests have about the same end-to-end latency, when in fact a significant fraction of requests are taking much longer.

 **Latency**.
 To enable real-time monitoring and alerts, telemetry data should be available quick.
 How "real-time" is the data that appears on the monitoring dashboard?
 A few seconds old?
 More than a minute?